quicwg/base-drafts/draft-ietf-quic-http.md

 Just as in previous versions of HTTP, field names are strings of ASCII characters that are compared in a case-insensitive fashion.
 Properties of HTTP field names and values are discussed in more detail in Section 4.3 of
-{{!Semantics}}.
+{{!SEMANTICS}}.
 As in HTTP/2, field names MUST be converted to lowercase prior to their encoding.
 A request or response containing uppercase field names MUST be treated as malformed ({{malformed}}).